 Hank’s Bio—the Short Story

-Hank is a founder of MWA University and past president of National Sisters in Crime.
-Visit Hank online at HankPhillippiRyan.com, on Twitter @HankPRyan, on Instagram @hankpryan and on Facebook at HankPhillippiRyanAuthor.
+Hank is a founder of MWA University, host of CRIME TIME on A Mighty Blaze, and co-host of First Chapter Fun and The Back Room.
+Visit Hank online at HankPhillippiRyan.com, on Twitter @HankPRyan, on Instagram @hankpryan and Facebook at HankPhillippiRyanAuthor.

 Watch Hank’s TEDx Talk

 A USA Today bestselling author of 14 psychological thrillers, HANK PHILLIPPI RYAN has won multiple prestigious awards for her crime fiction: five Agathas, five Anthonys, the Daphne, two Macavitys, and for The Other Woman, the coveted Mary Higgins Clark Award.
 National reviews have called her a “master at crafting suspenseful mysteries” and “a superb and gifted storyteller.”
 Watch for her newest thriller One Wrong Word, coming February 2024.

 Hank’s newest book is The House Guest (Forge Books, February 7, 2023.)
 Gaslight-meets-Thelma and Louise as Ryan explores the dark heart of marriage and a woman’s struggle to reclaim her power, while questioning who we trust with our deepest secrets—and who might be lying in wait to exploit them.
 The Publishers Weekly rave review says, “Ryan is a master of suspense!” and the Library Journal starred review calls it “Binge-worthy.”

 Hank’s 2021 book is Her Perfect Life, a chilling psychological standalone about fame, family, and revenge which received starred reviews from Kirkus and Publishers Weekly, which called it “A superlative thriller.”
 Her Perfect Life is also an Agatha Award nominee.